 Secondary Education Graduate Certificate

-This graduate certificate program is designed for teacher candidates who have already earned master’s degree or have experience teaching.
-It requires a full time, year-long internship in an Alaskan middle school or secondary school.
+This graduate certificate program is designed for teacher candidates who have already earned a master’s degree or have experience teaching.
+It requires a full-time, year-long internship in an Alaskan middle school or secondary school.

 1. UAS Graduate Application ($60 fee)